dogweather/forkful/content/en/python/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Python is about verifying the presence of a folder in the filesystem before performing operations like reading or writing files.
-Programmers do this to avoid errors such as `FileNotFoundError`, ensuring the application behaves reliably and doesn't crash when attempting to interact with directories.

 ## How to:
 Python provides native ways to check for a directory's existence using the `os` and `pathlib` modules.
 Here are examples for both: